balancer/balancer-v2-monorepo/pkg/deployments/README.md

 import { ethers } from 'hardhat';
 import { Contract } from 'ethers';

-// Creates an ethers Contract object for a canonical contract deployed at a network export function getBalancerDeployedContract(
+// Creates an ethers Contract object for a canonical contract deployed on a specific network export function getBalancerDeployedContract(
   contract: string,
   network: string